 To convert a RAW drive to NTFS, you can either use a CMD command or format the drive in Disk Management/File Explorer.

 Here's how to use Disk Management to format the drive:

-- Step 2.
-Among the volumes, right-click on your device.
-Select the format and the file system （NTFS）。
+- 2. Among the volumes, right-click on your device.
+Select the format and the file system (NTFS).

-If you don't want to format a RAW external hard drive, you will need to convert RAW external hard drive in CMD.
+If you don't want to format a RAW external hard drive, you will need to convert the RAW external hard drive with CMD.
 Here are the steps:

-- Step 1.
-Connect the RAW external hard drive to your PC.
+- 1. Connect the RAW external hard drive to your PC.

-- Step 3.
-Type in Diskpart and then press Enter.
+- 3. Type in Diskpart and then press Enter.

 Was This Page Helpful?